 On leaving Primavera Sound you may not find it easy to get a taxi.
 Depending on what time you leave the festival, there are likely to be a lot of people trying to flag down any taxis that pass by.

-If you plan on using public transport (metro, bus or tram) to get to and from the festival site on a regular basis, it is worth buying a T10 ticket.
+If you plan on using public transport (metro, bus or tram) to get to and from the festival site on a regular basis, it is worth buying a T-Casual ticket.
 This ticket will allow you to take ten journeys at a more affordable rate than if you buy individual tickets.
 For full details, see our public transport page.
-It is also worth noting that these tickets can be shared.
-So, if you are travelling with a group of friends you do not all need to buy individual T10 tickets.

 Hotel Barcelona Princess is a four star hotel that sits directly opposite the Forum site.
 It is where a lot of the acts will be staying.